c4ldas/bill-downloader-ireland/README.md

 The only important cookie values are `PA.my3Web` and `WIRELESS_SECURITY_TOKEN`.

 If you want, you can copy just those ones, separating them by semicolon, on the cookie variable: `PA.my3Web=VALUE_HERE; WIRELESS_SECURITY_TOKEN=VALUE_HERE`

+💡 This code was tested with Node.js version 22, but should work in other versions too

 ## Bord Gáis Energy Ireland Bill Downloader (Node.js Script)
 Company: _Bord Gáis Energy Ireland_